GerHobbelt/backbone-fundamentals/index.md

 it('Can have a url property to define the basic url structure for all contained models.', function() {
         var todos = new TodoList();

-        // what has been specified as the url base in our model? expect(todos.url).toBe('/todos/');
+        // what has been specified as the url base in our collection? expect(todos.url).toBe('/todos/');
 });